riezebosch/Unmockable/README.md

 ## Optional arguments

-Because `Expressions` are used it is not possible make use of default values for optional arguments.
+Because of the `Expressions`, it is not possible use default values from optional arguments.
 > An expression tree cannot contain a call or invocation that uses optional arguments

 Luckily this is easily solved by passing in `default` for all arguments: